 The five foolish were not so.
-They knew he was coming.
+They knew he was coming, but chose to play.
 They had oil in their lamps but they did not want to do the extra labor required to have lots and lots of oil.
 They were happy with what they had and did not think it necessary to go so far as their five wise sisters.

 But the groom tarried!
 The five foolish had not counted on that.
 Their lamps went out!
 True, they came suddenly to their senses, and became sober and quite earnest about their lack, but their last minute efforts to get what they needed were too little, too late.
 While they were out, the long-awaited one returned unexpectedly, like “a thief in the night” and closed the door behind him.
 Only the five prepared virgins were kept.
 The unprepared were locked out!

 Listen to the words of the Apostle Peter and see how his words vibrate with “preparation.”